Otto Reinhold: Life

-Born in Thum, Erzgebirge, Reinhold attended the teachers' seminar in Annaberg-Buchholz from 1914 to 1920 and initially became a teacher in Neustädtel.
+Born in Thum, Saxony, Reinhold attended the teachers' seminar in Annaberg-Buchholz from 1914 to 1920 and initially became a teacher in Neustädtel.
 In 1925, he began to teach in Leipzig with Hermann Grabner and to study composition.
 In 1929, he finished his studies and moved to Dresden, where he worked as a composer and music teacher until the end of his life.
 His works were especially popular in the German Democratic Republic and were partly recorded on vinyl.

 His estate (227 catalogue numbers) is deposited in the music department of the Saxon State and University Library Dresden under the shelf mark: Mus.11705-.